rbs25765/vmm-v3-script/Lab/paragon/pa_2.0.0/LabExercise1.md

-        set routing-options static route 172.16.11.0/24 next-hop 172.16.14.0 set policy-options policy-statement from_static term 1 from protocol static set protocols isis export from_static
+        set routing-options static route 172.16.11.0/24 next-hop 172.16.14.0 set policy-options policy-statement from_static term 1 from protocol static set policy-options policy-statement from_static term 1 then accept set protocols isis export from_static
         set protocols isis export from_static

 4. Now from **node1**, it should be able to reach loopback for network devices